wilmer88/cheat-snip/README.md

 ## installation
--to run python program enter inside app directory `python manage.py runserver` -to create new virtualenv go to folder where you want to create the envirment and run `python -m virtualenv YOURenvNAME` -next in the same dir run `source YOURenvNAME/Scripts/activate` or if in command prompt try `.\yourEnvName\Scripts\activate` to actually _use_ your sandbox, and "source" the virtualenv.
+-to run python program enter inside app directory `python manage.py runserver` -to create new virtualenv go to folder where you want to create the envirment and run `python -m virtualenv YOURenvNAME`
+* next in the same dir run `source YOURenvNAME/Scripts/activate` or if in command prompt try `.\yourEnvName\Scripts\activate` to actually _use_ your sandbox, and "source" the virtualenv.
 -To exit your virtualenv sandbox and return to your normal system environmentuse `deactivate` -To install django run in the same dir you created virtualenv run `python -m pip install Django` -to start project run `django-admin startproject app` that will create your django app folder